mcp-dbutils

 Basic Query

-# Access through database name
+# Access through connection name

 async with server.get_handler("my_postgres") as handler: